kratikakg/kratikakg/README.md

 - 👾 HTML: Crafting the backbone of beautiful web pages. 🛠️
 - 🎨 CSS: Adding the flair and personality to make websites pop. 💅
 - 🤹‍♂️ JavaScript: Making the web come alive with interactive magic. 🎩✨
-- ⚛️ React.js: Building dynamic UIs one component at a time.
-(React and I are just getting started, but it’s a love story in the making. 💙)
+- ⚛️ React.js: Building dynamic UIs one component at a time. 🧩
 - 🎀 Tailwind CSS: Styling at warp speed with a sprinkle of creativity. 🚀🎨
-- 🐍 Python: My go-to for scripting, backend magic, and exploring data-driven ideas.
+- 🐍 Python: My go-to for scripting, backend magic, and exploring data-driven ideas. 🧪
-- 🌐 Flask: A lightweight, yet powerful framework for building amazing web apps.
+- 🌐 Flask: A lightweight, yet powerful framework for building amazing web apps. 🔥
+- 🌲 **Node.js** — Writing scalable server-side code in JavaScript. 🌍
+- 🛤️ **Express.js** — Streamlining backend routes with minimal fuss. ✨
+- 🍃 **MongoDB** — Flexible and fast NoSQL magic for dynamic data. 📦
+- 🐬 **MySQL** — Trusted relational database for structured, dependable data. 🗃️

 # 🛠️ My Toolkit:
 Here’s what I’m currently sharpening my skills in: